We take sleep for granted. It’s not something we think about too often.

 Why Genie beds?

-While we can’t get into detail about all the types of mattresses in this article, we’ll quickly summarise the benefits of Genie beds due to advanced technology, and why it suits just about anyone, so long as each person does not weigh more than 200 kg.
+While we can’t get into detail about all the types of mattresses in this article, we’ll quickly summarise the benefits of Genie beds due to advanced technology, and why it suits just about anyone.

-- Made with layers of natural latex which relieves pressure and distributes weight evenly – good for most sleep positions, those who tend to get hot, and restless sleepers who don’t want to wake their more peaceful partners.
+- Made with layers of natural latex which relieves pressure and distributes weight evenly.
+Natural latex makes the Genie beds good for most sleep positions, for those who tend to get hot, for those with allergies, and restless sleepers who don’t want to wake their more peaceful partners

-- Genie went into so much detail, that their beds are ribbed to prevent you or your kids from falling off!
+- Genie went into so much detail, that their beds are foam encased to prevent you or your kids from falling off!

-- Designed to accommodate heavy people up to 200 kg each.
+- The Genie base is designed to accommodate heavy people up to 200 kg each.

-- Created with an individual spring system which helps eliminate disruption from movement, and to relieve pressure points from sleeping positions.
+- The beds are created with an individual spring system which helps eliminate disruption from movement, and to relieve pressure points from sleeping positions.

 - As a bonus, Genie uses eco-friendly materials.